A History of the Azores

 heart collapsed in shame at the hypocrisy and greed.

-So now I’m painting, using the names of actual wars:
+Now I’m painting, using the names of actual wars:

 War of the Stray Dog, Soccer War, Silk War, Pig War,